GustavoMilitao/backend-test/README.md

 ## How to Start - Step by Step

-1) Make sure that you have nodejs installed.
+1) Make sure that you have nodejs installed and it can be accessed by "npm" alias.

 2) For different OS:
   - If you're using unix-like: